-The water pumped from the plant does not contain lead, as it tests below the detection level for lead.
+The water pumped from the plant does not contain lead, as it tests below the lead detection level.
 Big Island Water Works adjusts the tap water pH to prevent acidic water and to maintain stability in order to reduce the chances of absorbing metals from household plumbing.
 The pH is tested every four hours continuously.
 In addition, stability tests are run weekly to ensure the pH parameters continue to provide stable water to our customers.
 BIWW's 90th percentile results have been below the action level since testing began.
-In 2019 our 90th percentile was 6 ug/L, well below the federal action level of 15 ug/L (parts per Billion).
+In 2022 our 90th percentile was 13 ug/L, below the federal action level of 15 ug/L (parts per Billion).